perforce/p4prometheus/README.md

 ![Commands](images/p4stats_table_read_locks.png)

-Dashboard alerts can be defined, as well as alert rules which are actioned by [alertmanager](https://prometheus.io/docs/alerting/alertmanager/)
+Dashboard alerts can be defined, as well as alert rules which are actioned by [alertmanager](https://prometheus.io/docs/alerting/alertmanager/) - see installation below for link to examples.

 # Detailed Installation